United Front (Colombia)

-The United Front of the People or Frente Unido del Pueblo, was a political coalition founded in 1965 by Colombian Catholic Priest Camilo Torres Restrepo, in order to oppose the National Front regime.
+The United Front of the People or Frente Unido del Pueblo, was a socialist political coalition founded in 1965 by Colombian Catholic Priest Camilo Torres Restrepo, in order to oppose the National Front regime.

 History

 The United Front was founded by Camilo Torres Restrepo in early 1965 with the intention of creating a popular coalition of opposition parties.
 Torres presented the manifesto of his party on 22 May 1965 at a student rally, which was then criticized by Torres' superior, cardinal Luis Concha Córdoba, for calling for a violent revolution.
 In response, Torres requested his laicization on 24 June 1965, which was granted by Concha on 24 June.

 After laicization, Torres devoted himself to building up support for the United Front and expanding its party ranks.
 Throughout 1965, he travelled the entire country and gave speeches to rally support for his cause; he set up local groups of supporters which he called "comandos" to reflect the revolutionary character of the United Front.
 Torres also set up the organization's weekly newspaper Frente Unido, where he regularly published articles describing his stances on various political issues.
 His articles were frequently addressed to a specific group whose support he sought - the newspaper published articles written by Torres entitled "Message to Christians", "Message to Communists", "Message to the Military" as well as to "The Nonaligned", "The Trade Unions", "Peasants", "Women", "Students", "The Unemployed" and to "Political Prisoners".

 The official mission of the United Front was to unify "all Colombians not aligned with the traditional political parties".
 Torres sought the cooperation of the Colombian Communist Party as well, and went as far as stating that he is willing to accept assistance from Fidel Castro for "the Colombian Revolution".
-At the same time, Torres stressed that United Front would be led by Christians first and foremost, and argued that only a revolution with "permanent Christian values" could succeed.
-United Front was also supported by the youth organisation of the Colombian Conservative Party, and Torres' message was particularly popular amongst Christian trade unions.
+At the same time, Torres stressed that the United Front would be led by Christians first and foremost, and argued that only a revolution with "permanent Christian values" could succeed.
+The United Front was also supported by the youth organisation of the Colombian Conservative Party, and Torres' message was particularly popular amongst Christian trade unions.